 In 1862 he married Sofia Andreyevna Behrs, 16 years his younger.
 This marriage provided a degree of stability out of which Tolstoy wrote his great epics War and Peace and the novel Anna Karenina.

 War and Peace is breathtaking in its scope, realism and sense of history.
 Some characters were real historical people; others were invented.
 It tells a narrative of two families set against the backdrop of the Napoleonic Wars.
 Tolstoy never saw it as a novel but an epic.
 Amongst other themes, it suggests the necessity of making the best of life, whatever your situation.

 “Seize the moments of happiness, love and be loved!
 That is the only reality in the world, all else is folly.
 It is the one thing we are interested in here.”

 – Leo Tolstoy from War and Peace

 After writing War and Peace and Anna Karenina, Tolstoy underwent a change of religious and philosophical attitude.
-Influenced by Buddhism and Jesus Christ’s ‘Sermon on the Mount’ he developed a pacifist/anarchist philosophy; he became supportive of civil disobedience to improve the welfare of the oppressed.
+Influenced by Buddhism and Jesus Christ’s ‘Sermon on the Mount’ he developed a belief in spiritual renewal based on service to the poor and direct relationship with God.
 He noted his attitudes in ‘The Kingdom of Heaven is within you’ and ‘Confessions’.

 “The sole meaning of life is to serve humanity by contributing to the establishment of the kingdom of God, which can only be done by the recognition and profession of the truth by every man.”